algolia-samples/internal-search/README.md

 ## How to run the sample app locally

-The [client](client) is React Application using [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/).
+The [client](client) is a React app using [React InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/).

-The indexing part is implemented using three different worflows running on [Tray.io](https://tray.io/).
+This sample app collects data from Google Drive, Salesforce, and Confluence.
+The indexing for each data source is implemented in three different [Tray.io](https://tray.io/) workflows.

 ### 1. Clone this repository